KaiyangZhou/deep-person-reid/README.md

 mkdir data/
 ```

 If you wanna store datasets in another directory, you need to specify `--root path_to_your/data` when running the training code.
 Please follow the instructions below to prepare each dataset.
+After that, you can simply do `-d the_dataset` when running the training code (isn't it so easy!).
+Please do not call image dataset when running video reid scripts, otherwise error would occur, and vice versa.

 **Market1501** [7]:
 1. Download dataset to `data/` from http://www.liangzheng.org/Project/project_reid.html.